tapiau/MBR-HARDWAREZ-riddle/src/motherboard.md

 - Jumpers are set to Cyrix 6x86MX-PR233 200MHz 3.0x 66MHz open close open open open open
   - in factory config it should be 83MHz x2.5 = 208MHz

+## Voltage
+- I/O - 3.3V
+- Core - 2.9V

+- jumpers:
+  - should be (and is on the image) set to 3.3V/2.9V:
+    - S1: closed
+    - S2: open
+    - S3: open
+    - S4: closed
+    - S6: closed

+## RAM

+- only bank 2 is populated with SIMM modules

 ## Runes

 On some motherboard chips there are runes.